Country of origin

 350 m (?)

 The MARA is

-a disposable anti-tank rocket weapon designed by CITEFA, and is
+a single-use anti-tank rocket weapon designed by CITEFA, and is

 manufactured by the Fray Luis Beltrán munition factory.
 It holds the

 distinction of being designed, developed, funded, and produced